Battle of Bint Jbeil: Operation Webs of Steel 2 (23–29 July)

 Initially, Israel had no intention of capturing Bint Jbeil.
 Rather, the IDF sought to control the city from outside.
 Brig.-Gen. Shuky Shachrur, the Northern Command's chief of staff, said the plan was to raid specific targets based on intelligence.
 Brig.-Gen. Gal Hirsch told a Table News Network correspondent that "We can direct precise fire at every point that is needed [within the town] and bring the forces to a situation of minimum risk".

 However, as the war went on, the Israeli leadership changed its position on Bint Jbeil.
 Despite the claims of progress there was "nothing tangible to put on display" to show for it, and a clear victory at Bint Jbeil could well be the watershed in the war.
 A Hezbollah surrender here was hoped to create a "ripple effect" on the other strongholds in South Lebanon.

 The IDF, however, was divided over exactly how to deal with the town.
 Some proposed an outright occupation of the town while others a more subtle approach, surrounding it and raiding Hezbollah positions in it.
 Brig.-Gen. Gal Hirsch of the 91st Division wanted to conquer Bint Jbeil, not just to raid it.
 It was his division headquarters that came up with the name "Operation Webs of Steel" (מבצע קורי פלדה).

 The operation was planned as a pincer movement with the Golani Brigade approaching the town from the east and the Paratroopers Brigade from the west.
 The paratroopers however set out too late and were ordered to halt before reaching their designated positions.
 Since the painful experiences of the Maglan at Maroun ar-Ras, Israeli forces were not allowed to advance in daylight.
-The northern side of the town was intentionally left open, apparently to provide an escape route for the town's defenders.
-Instead Hezbollah used the opportunity to send in reinforcements to the town.
-According to the orders issued by the IDF Northern Command on 22 July, the IDF should not enter Bint Jbeil.
+The northern side of Bint Jbeil was intentionally left open, apparently to provide an escape route for the town's defenders.
+Instead, Hezbollah used the opportunity to send in reinforcements to the town.
+According to the orders issued by the IDF Northern Command on 22 July, the IDF was not to enter Bint Jbeil.
 The town was to be encircled but not occupied.

 The Israeli advance was preceded by a massive artillery bombardment.
 An IDF artillery officer, Lt.-Col. Avi Mano, claimed that Bint Jbeil had been hit by 3,000 shells by 25 July.
 According to the officer, IDF cannons could make direct hits on houses and cause "more damage" than Katyusha rockets.

-According to Time magazine over 5,000 Israeli soldiers participated in the siege of Bint Jbeil by 25 July while the number of Hezbollah defenders of the town was estimated to "over 100".
+According to Time magazine, over 5,000 Israeli troops participated in the siege of Bint Jbeil by 25 July, while the number of Hezbollah defenders of the town was estimated at "over 100".